eventnetusa/eventnet/src/_vip/2018-health-insurance-consumer-outreach-planning.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      ### We excel in activations that promote sales, education and brand reach
+      ### Recently named as the only Experiential Marketing agency in the Health
-      to targeted consumers.&nbsp;
+      Insurance Category on EventMarketer's 2017 IT List.
+We excel in activations that promote sales, education and brand reach to targeted consumers.&nbsp;

       #### &nbsp;